-We expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditures requirements through January 2015 and will allow us to file our IND for MAT9001 and potentially initiate a special protocol assessment with the FDA for our MAT9001 Phase III clinical program for MAT9001.
-We will need additional financing to initiate and conduct our intended Phase III clinical program for MAT9001, file additional patent applications and enhance our intellectual property position for MAT9001 and Conduct preclinical work in order to identify product candidates under our MAT8800 discovery program.
+We expect that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditures requirements approximately into the beginning of March 2015 and the initiation of the first human study of MAT9001.
+We will need additional financing to initiate and conduct our intended Phase III clinical program for MAT9001, file additional patent applications and enhance our intellectual property position for MAT9001 and MAT8800, validate the manufacturing processes at our various suppliers and prepare for submission of an NDA for MAT9001, and conduct preclinical work in order to identify product candidates under our MAT8800 discovery program.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Significant additional funds may be required to initiate and complete our Phase III clinical program for MAT9001 if the FDA does not agree with our intended regulatory pathway under Section 505(b)(2) of the Act and to initiate and complete those preclinical and human trials deemed necessary or advisable for product candidates selected pursuant to our MAT8800 discovery program.
-If the FDA does not agree with our streamlined regulatory and clinical approach for our intended Phase III trial to support a NDA filing for MAT9001 under Section 505(b)(2) of the Act, we believe that we will need at least \$20.0 to \$60.0 million of additional capital following to complete our Phase III clinical program and submit a NDA under Section 505(b)(1) of the Act if so required by the FDA.
+If the FDA does not agree with our streamlined regulatory and clinical approach for our intended Phase III trial to support a NDA filing for MAT9001 under Section 505(b)(2) of the Act, we believe that we will need at least \$20.0 million to \$60.0 million of additional capital following to complete our Phase III clinical program and submit a NDA under Section 505(b)(1) of the Act if so required by the FDA.